-- facilitate the coordination of services - establish a system of accountability to ensure that recommendations are acted upon, with a monitoring and evaluation process that provides regular and public reports on progress and outcomes - assess current and future needs for social and supportive housing - coordinate efforts with stakeholders and partners to address the need for increased number and types of supportive services - encourage research and demonstration projects that increase understanding of the factors that contribute to homelessness and informs responses to those factors - enhance a working relationship with the Aboriginal community to ensure that policies and initiatives address their needs.
+- ✓ The Region, working in collaboration with partners and stakeholders, will begin to implement this community action plan - ✓ establish a responsibility center to facilitate the coordination and integration - tacilitate the collated ing loon relications so fins Otticosa-Carleton - ✓ establish a system of accountability to ensure that recommendations are acted upon, with a monitoring and evaluation process that provides regular and public reports on progress and outcomes - ✓ assess current and future needs for social and supportive housing - coordinate efforts with stakeholders and partners to address the need for increased number and types of supportive services - improve access to social and recreational programs to overcome social isolation - promote the development of accessible culturally diverse life skills programs - increase capacity to serve francophones - promote the increased accessibility and availability of safe and supportive housing to youth. - encourage research and demonstration projects that increase understanding of the factors that contribute to homelessness and inform service development; such as violence and health issues. - support the development of a comprehensive information management system on homelessness, with accessible and accurate information for the public and service providers alike, and ensure links with other information